Best areas to stay in Bali

 It is indeed more expensive, but Indonesian expensive, far from the western prices (for what you get).

-The Ku Dé Ta is probably the chicest place in the area, right in front of the beach.
-It is a beach club during the day which transforms into a restaurant/nightclub at night.
+- The Ku Dé Ta is probably the most stylish beach club in the area, right in front of the beach, that transforms into a restaurant/nightclub at night.
 Food has more of an international flavour.
 A great vibe (be club dressed for the night)

 The Oberoi, right in front of the beach is probably the most famous 5-star hotel in Bali and absolutely world-known for its service.
 Try to book at least one night to experience the extreme luxury.

-It’s one hour north of the airport and a nice spot to spend one week or even more.
+It’s between one and two hours north of the airport (based on traffic and time of the day) and a nice spot to spend one week or even more.

 Of course, yoga is offered widely.
 If you don’t do it here where should you?

-Pay a visit to the Little Flinders Cafe (I may be too Melbournian here).
+Pay a visit to the Cafe The Daun.
 Nice and cute interior with good Australian style latte, creamy and at the right temperature.
-Good breakfast on offer and happy hour before 10 am.
+Good breakfast on offer including the awesome mashed avo on toast.

 The Canteen Cafe is another good place for breakfast and more.
 It has a good selection of western as well as local food.
 A good value option, also considering the price.

-The great thing about Ubud is that the local area population is still designing and producing most of the artworks you can find in the shops.
-There is almost a total absence of Made in China manufactures (something becoming more common in Ubud)
+The great thing about Ubud is that the local population is still designing and producing most of the artworks you can find in the shops.
+There is almost a total absence of Made in China manufactures (something becoming more common in Bali)